bioinfolabic/A-Comparative-Study-of-Transfer-Learning-Approaches-for-Video-Anomaly-Detection/README.md

-# Transfer-Learning-Issues-in-Video-Anomaly-Detection
+# A Comparative Study of Transfer Learning Approaches for Video Anomaly Detection
-Precomputed features and sample code for the paper entitled Transfer Learning Issues in Video Anomaly Detection, which is currently under review.
+Precomputed features and sample code for the paper entitled A Comparative Study of Transfer Learning Approaches for Video Anomaly Detection published in the International Journal of Pattern Recognition and Artificial Intelligence

 ## Dependencies: